google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Written and Created by PaperCraftCentral Susan

-It can be so refreshing and stress relieving to think about actually ripping your project instead!
+It can be so refreshing and stress relieving to think about actually ripping your project instead of keeping it perfect!
 Lol!

 tearing paper

-I'm talking about a controlled ripping here.
-What you are aiming for is an interesting, uneven edge for your layers.
+I'm not suggesting a general destruction of things here.
+I'm talking about a controlled ripping of some layers of your project.
+What you are aiming for is an interesting, uneven edge for some of your layers, or a border of tearing, or an embellishment or two ruffled up to look more interesting.

 Here's how I use this technique: